stream-labs/facemask-plugin/README.md

     * Set the **Demo Mode Folder** Path (where the output video should be generated)
   * Tick On **Demo Record**
     * If it is not working, untick and tick **Demo Record** again.
 It will only record the video the first time it is ticked.
   * Recording and Rendering will take some time.
 The video needs to loop through until red frames are detected twice.
+Note that **the video in the slobs will freeze** while the video is being extracted.
+You just have to wait until it is done.
 - ##### Manually starting and finishing the recording
   - Start Steramlabs-OBS recorder *(don't forget to change output format (in settings/output) to mp4)*
   - Start and End recording as you see **red frame** appears